Ryo-N7/Ryo-N7.github.io/_posts/2017-09-18-global-peace-index.md

 2. Click on the left-most button the pop-up bar
 3. Hover your mouse over the element of the page you want to extract.
 The console will scroll to the exact html code that you are point at
 4. Right-click on the highlighted html code, click on 'Copy' in the menu, then click on 'CSS Selector'
-5. Then Paste into R and place it inside the `html_nodes()` function as above within brackets.
+5. Then paste into R, place it inside the `html_nodes()` function as above within the brackets.
 6. Select only the element with the table information (in this case there is only one element anyways), `[[1]]`.
 7. Finally we specifically extract the table using `html_table()`.
 You can use the `fill =` option to autofill any poorly formatted tables.

+There are other ways to do this such as using the *Selector Gadget* ([Tutorial](https://stat4701.github.io/edav/2015/04/02/rvest_tutorial/)).
 Now with our data gathered, let's take a closer inspection at what we have:

 ``` r